-- To receive, consider and adopt the Audited Balance Sheet as at 31st March, 2019, Statement of Profit and Loss (including other Comprehensive Income), the Statement of Changes in Equity and the Cash Flow Statement for the Financial Year ended on that date and the Reports of the Directors and Auditors thereon. - To appoint a Director in place of Shri R.N.
-Patel (holding DIN 03498596), who retires by rotation but, being eligible, offers himself for re-appointment.
+- To receive, consider and adopt the Audited Balance Sheet as at 31st March, 2021, Statement of Profit and Loss (including other Comprehensive Income), the Statement of Changes in Equity and the Cash Flow Statement for the Financial Year ended on that date and the Reports of the Directors and Auditors thereon - To appoint a Director in place of Shri D. M. Nadkarni (DIN: 00023200), who retires by rotation but, being eligible, offers himself for re-appointment.